theme-next/theme-next.org/source/docs/faqs.md

 ### How to Set «Read More»

 It's a common need to show some part of article in home page and then give a link to full article.
-NexT gives 3 ways to control how article is shown in home page.
+NexT gives two ways to control how article is shown in home page.
 In other words, you can use following ways to show summary of articles and a **Read More** button:

 1. Use `<!-- more -->` in your article to break your article manually, which is recommended by Hexo. {% label success@Recommended %}
 2. Add `description` and set its value to your article summary in [Front-matter](https://hexo.io/docs/front-matter).

+In order for these settings to take effect, you need to execute `hexo clean`.

 {% note info %}
 It is recommended to use `<!-- more -->` (the first way) which can not only control what you want to show better, but also let Hexo's plugins use it easily.